Summary

 - Small defects: usually asymptomatic

-Medium-sized to large defects
+- Medium to large defects

-- ASDs typically manifest with advancing age.
-[8]
+- Symptoms typically manifest with advancing age (∼ 30–40 years of age).
+[23]

-- Widely split second heart sound (S2) over the second left ICS, which is fixed (does not change with respiration )
+- Widely split second heart sound (S2) over the second left ICS,; which is fixed (does not change with respiration)

 - Soft mid-diastolic murmur over the lower left sternal border